 Closing & Move-In

 Most Ontario closings complete in the late afternoon.
-Key release often doesn’t happen until 4 or 5 p.m.
 Build flexibility into move-in day logistics and work through this list well before your closing date.
-This final phase of the Ontario downsizing timeline and checklist has more administrative steps than most people expect.

 Before closing day

 Contact all utility providers at least two weeks before closing.
-Then arrange final meter readings for your sale property and set up new accounts at your next address.
+Arrange final meter readings for your sale property and set up new accounts at your next address.
 If you’re moving to a condo, confirm which utilities are included in condo fees before setting up duplicate accounts.

 Set up Canada Post mail forwarding for at least six months.
-You can purchase the service online or at any post office.
-However, you’ll need to show identification.
+You can purchase the service online or at any post office; identification is required.
 Forward for a minimum of six months to catch anything still sent to your old address.

 Book movers at least three to four weeks ahead.
 Spring and summer are peak moving season.
 If your new home is a condo, confirm the elevator booking and any move-in restrictions with building management well in advance.
-In addition, some buildings limit moves to specific days or time windows.
+Some buildings limit moves to specific days or time windows.

-Label boxes by room and priority.
-Items you need on day one (bedding, toiletries, kitchen essentials, medications, phone chargers) should be clearly marked and loaded last so they come off the truck first.
+Label all other boxes by room and priority.
+Items you need on day one should be clearly marked and loaded last so they come off the truck first.

 Schedule your final walkthrough close to closing.
 Confirm the property’s condition and that nothing has changed since your inspection.
 Check that all agreed-upon inclusions are present and that the home is in the condition specified in the agreement.